PyConPL/Book/2017/presentations/zodb_ecosystem/README.md

 ### Flask
 Flask is a very lightweight framework which can be used with the ZODB.
 Flask does routing, so one has to manually map from URL's to objects.
-Other than that I do not know much about Flask.
-Maybe it is even more stripped down than Pyramid.

 ### Other Frameworks.
 There are many Python frameworks, and many other less often used ways of working with the ZODB.
-I won't mention them here.
+I won't mention them all here.
 They lead to market confusion.
 But it is only natural in the Python world for there to be many different solutions.
-So one really needs a survey of the ZODB ecosystem to get pointed in the right direction.
+So one really needs a survey of the ZODB ecosystem to get you started in the right direction.

 ## Pyramid Vs Grok